Xenomorph99/intoor-lib/README.md

 	$ git checkout -t origin/master
 	```

-3. Include the Intoor Lib config file in `yourtheme/functions.php`.
+3. Include the Интоор Library config file in `yourtheme/functions.php`.

 	```php
 	require_once dirname( __FILE__ ) . "/lib/config.php";
 	```

-4. _Optional:_ Add `lib` directory to your `.gitignore` file if you don't want the Интоор Library to be stored in your theme's repo.
+4. _Optional:_ Add `lib` directory to your `.gitignore` file if you don't want the Интоор Library to be stored in your theme repo.

 5. _Optional:_ If you called your new directory something other than `lib` make sure to update the INTOOR_DIR_NAME definition in `config.php`.